jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 must leverage the latest technologies and innovations to stay ahead of the curve.
-AI is one of the most promising technologies that can enhance cybersecurity and provide a competitive edge.AI can help by automating and augmenting many aspects of cybersecurity, such as threat detection, response, analysis, and prediction.
+AI is one of the most promising technologies that can enhance cybersecurity and provide a competitive edge.

+AI can help by automating and augmenting many aspects of cybersecurity, such as threat detection, response, analysis, and prediction.
 AI can also enable new capabilities and opportunities, such as using